-School entrance age shall be the same as that determined by the Fall River public school district.
+School entrance age shall be the same as that determined by the Fall River Public School district & DESE (Department of Elementary & Secondary Education).
 A child must be three years old and fully toilet trained by September 1st for entrance in Pre-School (a student may be admitted as early as 2.9 years old, at the discretion of the Principal.)
 A child must be four years old and fully toilet trained by September 1st for entrance in Pre-Kindergarten.
 A child must be five years old by September 1st of that school year in order to enter the Kindergarten class.